-KillSwitch contains a set of utilities that help you in carrying out various activities like handling processes, objects and dll files collectively, troubleshooting and repairing important Windows settings, checking installed programs and their usages, verifying authenticity of installed programs and many more.
+KillSwitch contains a set of utilities that let you manage processes, troubleshoot issues, repair important Windows settings, check program usage, verify the authenticity of installed programs and more.

-The utilities can be accesses from the Tools menu in the file menu bar and the shortcut in the tool bar beneath the main display pane.
+The utilities can be accesses from the 'Tools' menu in the file menu bar and the shortcut in the tool bar beneath the main display pane.

-• To access the utilities in the Tools menu, click on the Tool in the file menu bar.
+To access the utilities, click 'Tools' in the file menu bar.